Going Places: Overcoming Adversity, UWG Student Receives Prestigious Scholarship and ThrivesShare this page

 “I doubted myself at first,” Beauvais said.
 “I couldn't speak English as well as the other students.
 I was then able to regain focus on the future I wanted to build.
 I studied hard and passed the admission exam required to get into the University of West Georgia.
-I have received all As since I enrolled, and my goal is to graduate with a 4.0 GPA.”
+While at UWG, I received all As and graduated with a 4.0 GPA.”

-Based on her academic achievements, Beauvais was recently recognized as an Ingram Scholar.
-She is also a member of the National Society of Collegiate Scholars and currently on the dean's list.
-Upon graduation, Beauvais plans on pursuing a master's degree in journalism at Columbia University or New York University.
+Based on her academic achievements, Beauvais was recognized as an Ingram Scholar during Fall 2020.
+She was also a member of the National Society of Collegiate Scholars and perpetually made the dean's list.
+Beauvais is currently pursuing a master's degree in journalism at Columbia University or New York University.

 Dr. Bradford Yates, professor and chair of UWG’s mass communications department, said Beauvais is among the most dedicated, intelligent, creative and thorough students he has encountered in his teaching career.

 “Alma has a strong grasp of abstract, high-concept ways of understanding the complexities of politics and culture,” Yates said.
 “She is a young woman with vision and purpose – not only to better herself, but to drive social change and expand the vistas of the possible.
 She actively seeks challenges and learns all she can to acquire a new skill level.
 She defines service not through mere descriptions, but by each and every action.
 She exudes intelligence, teamwork and friendship.”